 After 17 years of traveling, designing and merchandising sports apparel for big global brands, she found she was creating less and managing more.
 “Eventually the only colored pens on my desk were highlighters for reading financial reports and market research trends.
 I always knew that I would paint someday, but I didn’t want to wait until I was 65 to start.”
 She is now allowing the time for the artist in her to finally come out.

-She and her husband have been renovating a rambling old historic hunting lodge 30 minutes west of Portland on a 32 acre estate , which has consumed much of her creative energy when she isn’t tending after her two sons, the chickens, her black lab, 2 cats or the endless gardens that surround their home.
+She and her husband have renovated an old historic hunting lodge 30 minutes west of Portland on a 32 acre estate , which has consumed much of her creative energy when she isn’t tending after her two sons, her animals or the endless gardens that surround their home.
 As a retired competitive triathlete, she still loves to run, cycle, practice yoga, and swim, but also enjoys cooking, traveling and entertaining.
 She splits her time between Cornelius, Oregon and the San Juan Islands and squeezes painting time in whenever she can.
-She is a signature award-winning member of the NW Pastel Society, and publishes Fine Art Posters and Print on Demand pieces with Editions Limited, Inc. She is represented by Cole Gallery in Edmonds, WA, Scott Milo Gallery in Anacortes, WA, Columbia Arts Gallery in Hood River, OR, Valley Art Gallery in Forest Grove, OR, Clearwater Gallery in Sisters, OR and Parker Furniture in Portland, OR.
-Her works are collected internationally and she has won numerous awards at a national level.
+She is IAPS Master Circle Member, a Signature member of the NW Pastel Society and the American Women Artists and is a continuing member of PSA and the American Impressionist Society.
+Her work is published with Editions Limited, Inc. She is represented by Giacobbe-Fritz Gallery in Santa Fe, NM, Cole Gallery in Edmonds, WA, Scott Milo Gallery in Anacortes, WA, Clearwater Gallery in Sisters, OR and American Art Company in Tacoma, WA, and Attic Gallery in Camas, WA.
+She also outfits Penner Ash Winery and Colene Clemens Vineyards in Newberg, OR with custom vineyard scenes and participates in outdoor art festivals in CA and OR.
+She teaches regional classes and workshops.